 In February 2021, Mayor Joe Hogsett announced $45 million in funding to Indy Parks facilities through the first phase of the Circle City Forward initiative.
 The money is being used to pay for improvements to Frederick Douglass Park, Grassy Creek Park, Krannert Park, and Riverside Park.
 The $11 million investment at Riverside Park will be used to implement parts of the Riverside Promenade and a first phase of improvements at the Riverside Adventure Park including enhancing connectivity across the park, entry plazas, outdoor fitness trail, expanded parking facilities, nature playground, and shelters for picnicking and gathering with family and friends.

 Over the course of 2022, documents will be created for the construction of first phase improvements.
-As part of the Design Development phase, the team will re-engage with the Steering Committee and a public open house will be held in March to share information about improvements and get feedback for future programming at the site.
-We are excited to share the progress and get your feedback!
+As part of the Design Development phase, the team re-engaged with the Steering Committee and held a public open house to share information about improvements and get feedback for future programming at the site.
+Feedback collected at the open house has been implemented into the design plans.
+A signage and wayfinding master plan document to guide branding and signage across all of Riverside Regional Park was also developed.
 To get email updates, please sign up below: